 See the Permissions Flow topic for more details.

-Consumer API works with data from 4 major financial cores:
+The Consumer API works with data from these core platforms offered by Jack Henry:

 If you need such a solution, we recommend looking into integrating with jXchange.